yapsterapp/promisespromises/README.md

 it has been found more generally useful and has been used for implementing APIs

-* cofx and fx handlers are async functions, returning a Promise of their result
+* cofx handlers are async functions, returning a Promise of updated coeffects
-* event handlers are pure
+* fx handlers are async functions, returning a Promise of an ignored result
+* event handlers are pure, returning a single`{<effect-key> <effect-data>}` map, or a list of such maps (which will be processed strictly serially)
 * based around a pure-data driven async interceptor-chain [`prpr.a-frame.interceptor-chain`](https://github.com/yapsterapp/promisespromises/blob/trunk/src/prpr/a_frame/interceptor_chain.cljc) and implemented on top of promesa and